Oklahoma-Data-Science-Workshop/2025-mooers-september/README.md

 ## Overview

 This presentation introduces Git version control and GitHub hosting for researchers, scientists, and programmers.
 It covers fundamental concepts, practical applications, and demonstrates real-world workflows for collaborative coding and writing projects.
+The program Git is used to back up computer programs and text-based documents.
+It also supports the tracking of changes and the synching of files in collaborative work.
+It is associated with GitHub, which provides access to online repositories.
+These repositories can be private or public; you can have both kinds for free as an academic.
+Some features of Git and GitHub are confusing to new users.
+I demystify them by presenting my simple approach to utilizing Git and GitHub in my everyday work.

 ## Objectives